mit-pdos/sigmaos/cpython3.11/Doc/library/platform.rst

    ``(os_name, os_version, os_arch)``.
 Values which cannot be determined are set to the defaults given as parameters (which all default to ``''``).

-   .. deprecated-removed:: 3.13 3.15
-      It was largely untested, had a confusing API, and was only useful for Jython support.

 Windows Platform
 ----------------